bhenndricks/23cfeatures/draft-lab/draft-lab.md

 </copy>
 ````

 4. Window 3 update t1 and decrease the same record by 200 going below the “threshold”.
-If the session hangs, it indicates an issue.
+The session should hang again.

 ````
 <copy>